+1 800-579-2737 hello@crescentevents.com

 Creative / Determined / Silent

-• Sang in my church and school choir until my senior year of high school.
+• Sang in his church and school choir until his senior year of high school.

 • Big into Greek Mythology.
 Wants to travel to Greece to look at the ancient architecture.

-• As a kid I wanted to become a FBI Agent.
+• As a kid he wanted to become an FBI agent.

 Get to know better by watching his Employee Spotlight Video